 1. Look through your responses under Visibility, Community Involvement and Special Events.
-Choose one or two possibilities (circle them, if you'd like) and write a simple plan for how to either 1) "advertise" better, 2) connect with a person/organization or 3) implement an event or service project.
+Choose one or two possibilities (circle them, if you'd like) and write a simple plan

 - a.
 Which idea would you like to improve? - b.
 What is the plan for improvement? - 2.
 What would be the first step to do that? (doing research, praying, setting up a meeting, asking for advice, reserving a location, etc.) - 3.
 Put a reminder on your calendar to work on that! - 4.
 Did you get any ideas to add to your Pathway to Involvement?
 If so, take a few moments to write them down.